ben-shepherd/simple-docs-extractor/docs/simple-docs-scraper/services/SimpleDocExtractor.ts.md

  @param preProcessedFiles - Array to collect processed file results

- @param fileProcessor - The file processor instance to use
+ @param codeFileProcessor - The file processor instance to use